saiba-tenpura/portfolio/README.md

 ## Features
 * Index page, about page and blog pages.
+* Configure navbar, skill section and social links via the [app.config.ts](app.config.ts)
+* The icons for various tools can be used in the skill section.
+(Optimized, Dark & Light Mode)
+* Custom page transition.
-* [Nuxt Content](https://content.nuxtjs.org/) is used for writing blog entries.
+* [Nuxt Content](https://content.nuxtjs.org/) is used for managing the blog entries.
-* [Nuxt Image](https://image.nuxtjs.org/) handles the automatic optimization of images.
+* [Nuxt Image](https://image.nuxtjs.org/) handles the optimization of images.
-* Light & Dark mode switch.
+* [Nuxt Color Mode](https://color-mode.nuxtjs.org/) powered light & dark mode switch.

 ## License
 [MIT](./LICENSE)